Public Participation Plan

 The Public Participation Plan (PPP) ensures that SEDA-COG MPO public involvement activities comply with applicable federal/state regulations and guidelines on transportation planning and programming.
 The PPP includes regional overview information and a framework of goals, objectives, and techniques for obtaining effective public participation as part of SEDA-COG’s transportation planning efforts.
 The PPP identifies current outreach techniques and outlines steps for future improvement in order to increase and enhance public participation in the SEDA-COG MPO planning process.

-The Public Participation Plan for the SEDA-COG Metropolitan Planning Organization (MPO) was made available for public review in late 2014 and adopted in December 2014.
+The current Public Participation Plan for the SEDA-COG Metropolitan Planning Organization (MPO) was made available for public review in late 2014 and adopted in December 2014.
 The Plan is periodically reviewed for updates and enhancements.
 Comments or questions on the Plan can be forwarded to the contact person listed below.

 The SEDA-COG MPO is responsible to take steps to ensure meaningful access to the services, information, and other important portions of MPO programs and activities for individuals who are limited-English proficient.
 In response to this responsibility, the SEDA-COG MPO has prepared a Limited English Proficiency (LEP) Plan, which is a stand-alone umbrella document that complies with Federal guidance.